Written by our Subject Matter Experts, Updated on September 25, 2019

 The processing time typically can take anywhere from one to two hours to be completed.
 Oregon has Pretrial Services which handles recommendation to the court on pre-trial releases.
 An officers interviews the arrested person within 24 hours and makes a recommendation to the court for release based on the person’s prior criminal history, flight risk, employment, and other factors.
 If it’s determined the person can be released, various scenarios can be explored.
 Similarly to using a bail bondsman, you will pay the state a 10% bail bond fee to be released.
 There simply isn’t a middle man in this process which the state of Oregon prefers.
 After release, you are expected to make all court dates.
 If you miss a court date, a warrant for your arrest will be issued and you will land back in a Oregon jail.
 Make sure you understand all rules in place after leaving jail, such as any check-ins with your officer, drug testing, rules on leaving the state, etc.

-When it comes to the question of “How much does a bail bond cost?“, in Oregon the Pretrial Services Office takes the lead in interviewing the arrested person and setting a bail amount.
+In Oregon, the Pretrial Services Office takes the lead in interviewing the arrested person and setting a bail amount.
 Instead of using a bail bondsman, you can directly pay a 10% fee to the court to be released.
 15% of the 10% bail bond fee is non-refundable as it’s used for court and administrative fees.
 The rest will be returned to you upon meeting all your obligations, such as attending all court cases and following all rules that may be part of your pre-trial release (not leaving the state, etc.)

 You can also be released by paying the full amount in cash or putting property up.
 Low flight risk, little criminal history, and a low-income situations may offer additional flexibility as the state wants to avoid discriminator practices that may hurt someone’s long term success in life.